hhvm/xhp-js/README.md

 module.exports = MyModule; // if using CommonJS + Browserify
 window.MyModule = MyModule; // if not
 ```

+## Installation

+We recommend installing XHP-JS with Composer (for the Hack code) and npm +
+Browserify for the Javascript code.
+Alternatively, you can include XHPJS.js or
+XHPJS.min.js directly to declare an XHPJS object in the global scope.

 ## License
 XHP-JS is BSD-licensed.
 We also provide an additional patent grant.